datanav/docs/technical/membercare-trello.rst

      - "string"

-Membercare Companies to Trello Organizations
+MemberCare Companies to Trello Organizations
 --------------------------------------------
-Every Membercare Companies will be synchronized with a Trello Organizations.
+Every MemberCare Companies will be synchronized with a Trello Organizations.

-Once a link between a Membercare Companies and a Trello Organizations is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companies and a Trello Organizations is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companies and a Trello Organizations:
+The following properties are synchronized between a MemberCare Companies and a Trello Organizations:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companies Property
+   * - MemberCare Companies Property
      - Trello Organizations Property
      - Trello Data Type
    * - companyName